kloverde/jquery-RestrictedTextField/README.md

 ## Features

 * Prevent invalid keystrokes or catch a validation failure event to handle it as you wish

-* Features 23 built-in types:
+* Comes with 23 built-in types
+* Extendible:  define your own types
+* Money types automatically format on blur to end in a decimal point and two digits

+## Built-in Types

 1. Alpha strings
 2. Uppercase alpha strings